MicrosoftDocs/msteams-docs/msteams-platform/samples/virtual-assistant.md

 :::image type="content" source="../assets/images/bots/virtual-assistant/switch-skills-prompt.png" alt-text="Screenshot of the confirmation prompt when switching to a new skill.":::

-### Handle task module requests
+### Handle dialog requests

-To add task module capabilities to a Virtual Assistant, two additional methods are included in the Virtual Assistant activity handler: `OnTeamsTaskModuleFetchAsync` and `OnTeamsTaskModuleSubmitAsync`.
-These methods listen to task module-related activities from Virtual Assistant, identify the skill associated with the request, and forward the request to the identified skill.
+To add dialog capabilities to a Virtual Assistant, two additional methods are included in the Virtual Assistant activity handler: `OnTeamsTaskModuleFetchAsync` and `OnTeamsTaskModuleSubmitAsync`.
+These methods listen to dialog-related activities from Virtual Assistant, identify the skill associated with the request, and forward the request to the identified skill.

 Request forwarding is done through the [SkillHttpClient](/dotnet/api/microsoft.bot.builder.integration.aspnet.core.skills.skillhttpclient?view=botbuilder-dotnet-stable&preserve-view=true), `PostActivityAsync` method.
 It returns the response as `InvokeResponse`, which is parsed and converted to `TaskModuleResponse` .